The Kansas Open Records Act

 • Email address

-• A specific description of the records you are requesting.
-Make your request as specific as possible to expedite the process.
+• A specific description of the records requested (all requests should be as specific as possible to expedite the process)

 The Kansas Open Records Act recognizes that certain records contain private or privileged information, and the agency is not required to provide access to those records.
 The Act lists several exceptions, including but not limited to: